 This exhibition travels next to the Alaska State Museum in Juneau, where it will be on view November 2018 through February 2019.

 Inheritance: makers. memory. myth. is made possible with support from the Sustainable Arts Foundation and the Rasmuson Foundation.
-It is presented as part of the Patricia B. Wolf Solo Exhibition Series with support from the Alaska State Council on the Arts, the National Endowment for the Arts, a federal agency, and the Anchorage Museum Foundation’s Alaska Airlines Silver Anniversary Fund.
+It is presented as part of the Patricia B. Wolf Solo Exhibition Series with support from the Alaska State Council on the Arts, the National Endowment for the Arts, and the Anchorage Museum Foundation’s Alaska Airlines Silver Anniversary Fund.